jonnonz1/nz-statute-book/acts/public/1948/land-act-1948.md

 (4) No licence granted under this section shall preclude the Board from selling or leasing, or the Governor-General from reserving, or shall in any way affect the rights of the Crown to, the land occupied in virtue of the licence; and the licence shall cease to have any force over any land so sold, leased, or reserved.
 (5) The licensee shall not be entitled to any compensation by reason of the loss of his licence pursuant to the last preceding subsection; but he may, within such time as the Board may allow, remove all buildings, fencing, enclosures, and other improvements purchased, erected, or made by him on the land.
 (6)
-(6A) Nothing in this section shall derogate from the provisions of the Resource Management Act 1991 or the Crown Minerals Act 1991.
+(6A) Nothing in this section shall derogate from the provisions of the Natural and Built Environment Act 2023 or the Crown Minerals Act 1991.

 ### 166 Flax leases
 (1) For the purpose of growing, cutting, or removing flax, the Board may lease any area of Crown land for a term not exceeding 33 years, with or without a right of renewal for a like term.